-- 1 With the NetVault Bare Metal Recovery Client booted with Plug-in Offline Client, access the NetVault Backup Server, and start the NetVault Backup WebUI. - 2 In the Navigation pane, click Create Backup Job.

-You can also start the wizard from the Guided Configuration link.
+- 1 With the NetVault Bare Metal Recovery Client booted with Plug-in Offline Client, access the NetVault Backup Server, and start the NetVault Backup WebUI. - 2 In the Navigation pane, click Create Backup Job. - You can also start the wizard from the Guided Configuration link.
 In the Navigation pane, click Guided Configuration.
-On the NetVault Configuration Wizard page, click Create backup jobs.

-Assign a descriptive name that lets you easily identify the job when monitoring its progress or restoring data.
+On the NetVault Configuration Wizard page, click Create backup jobs. - 3 In Job Name, specify a name for the job. - Assign a descriptive name that lets you easily identify the job when monitoring its progress or restoring data.
 The job name can contain alphanumeric and non-alphanumeric characters, but it cannot include non-